ZixeSea/ServerStats/README.md

 ---

 ## Database and data (MongoDB)
-Of courese the bot needs the save some data and the bot only save data he really needs (the exist out of server and channel ids).
+Of course the bot needs the save some data but it only save data he really needs (this includes server and channel ids).
-You can also see all that that has been save about your server by using `s/data`, this sends an exect export of your servers collection of data.
+You can also see all that has been saved about your server by using `s/data`, this sends an exact export of your servers collection of data.

 You can also easily delete the data by kicking or banning the bot or running the command `s/reset` (this means that after this you can't get your data back even if you kick the bot by accident).

-Only the devs can access the server where the database is running on so that means that only the devs can have full access tyo the complete database.
+Only the devs can access the server where the database is running on so that means that only the devs can have full access to the complete database.

 ---